LackingInGrav1tas/chc/README.md

 immutable variable = 5; #5#
 variable = 3; #ERROR#
 ```
-The variable types currently supported by CHC are: string, booleans, and numbers
+The variable types currently supported by CHC are: string and int

-**FUNCTIONS:**
+###FUNCTIONS:
 input:
 ```
 string_variable = input("this will print out, then take user input.");